 Keeping your house clean and sanitized is a good way to keep germs away from your baby.
 This includes washing toys, bedding, and anything else your baby may play with or touch on a daily basis.
 Babies love to put things in their mouth as well, so make sure everything within your babies’ reach is clean and sanitized.

 Another great way to help your baby avoid coughs and colds this winter is to use an air purifier in your home.
-Air purifiers use filters to remove pollutants such as dust and pollen from the air.
+Air purifiers like Purrified Air (cat air purifier) use filters to remove pollutants such as dust, pet fur and pollen from the air.
 Many air purifiers, sometimes called air cleaners, also filter germs and bacteria out of the air, which helps prevent sickness.

 The more people your baby is around, the greater the risk of infection.
 Try to limit your baby’s time in crowds or around lots of other people during cold and flu season.
 If you must expose your baby to many other people, keep it limited to people you know, and don’t let them hold your baby often.
 Also, make sure your baby’s skin is covered as much as possible.

 You and your baby’s immune system will stay stronger if you are both eating right.
 That means lots of fresh fruits and vegetables are essential for you and for your baby (if he or she is eating solids).
-Drink plenty of water and avoid excessive amounts of alcohol.
+Make sure you have clean drinking water by hiring a business water purification systems provider.
+Avoid excessive amounts of alcohol.
 If you’ve been breast-feeding your baby, it may be a good idea to continue through the winter months so that your baby’s immune system stays strong.

 Plenty of Sleep